Yellow-breasted crake

-The yellow-breasted crake (Laterallus flaviventer) is a species of bird in subfamily Rallinae of family Rallidae, the rails, gallinules, and coots.
+The yellow-breasted crake (Laterallus flaviventer) is a species of bird in the subfamily Rallinae of family Rallidae, the rails, gallinules, and coots.
 It is found on several Caribbean islands and in most of Central America and South America.

 Taxonomy and systematics

 The yellow-breasted crake was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1781 in his Histoire Naturelle des Oiseaux.
 The bird was also illustrated in a hand-colored plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Rallus flaviventer in his catalogue of the Planches Enluminées.
-The yellow-breasted crake was next placed in the genus Porzana that was erected by the French ornithologist Louis-Pierre Vieillot in 1816.
+The yellow-breasted crake was next placed in the genus Porzana and was erected by the French ornithologist Louis Pierre Vieillot in 1816.
 That generic name is the Venetian word for the small crakes.
 The specific epithet combines the Latin flavus meaning "yellow" with venter meaning "belly".

 However, the yellow-breasted crake's taxonomy has not been resolved.
 It was formerly sometimes placed in the obsolete genus Poliolimnas or united with the Ocellated crake in Micropygia.
 Phylogenetic analyses of mitochondrial DNA revealed that it is not a part of Porzana proper, and instead belongs within the Coturnicops–Laterallus clade.

 As of late 2022 the International Ornithological Committee and BirdLife International's Handbook of the Birds of the World place the yellow-breasted crake in genus Laterallus.
 The North American Classification Committee of the American Ornithological Society (AOS) and the Clements taxonomy place it in the monotypic genus Hapalocrex.
 The South American Classification Committee of AOS retains it in genus Porzana after rejecting Laterallus but is seeking a proposal to move it to Hapalocrex.

 The worldwide taxonomic systems agree that the yellow-breasted crake has these five subspecies: